sys-bio/tellurium/docs/antimony.rst

 Constant and variable symbols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some models have 'boundary species' in their reactions, or species whose
+Some models have ‘boundary species’ in their reactions, or species whose
 concentrations do not change as a result of participating in a reaction.
-To declare that a species is a boundary species, use the 'const'
+To declare that a species is a boundary species, use the ‘const’
 keyword:

 ::

    const S1;

-While you're declaring it, you may want to be more specific by using the
+While you’re declaring it, you may want to be more specific by using the
-'species' keyword:
+‘species’ keyword:

 ::